florinpatrascu/micro-docs/web/WEB-INF/views/content/internationalization.md

     #alias: L10n
     class: ca.simplegames.micro.extensions.i18n.I18NExtension
-    intercept: {parameter_name: language, scope: "session, request, context"}
+    intercept: {parameter_name: locale, scope: "session, request, context"}
     default_encoding: utf-8
     resource_cache: 10
     base_names: [config/locales/messages]

 This file is instructing Micro about the following aspects:

-  - `intercept` - declares a parameter with a name defined by the user: `language` in this case, parameter that can be transmitted through any of these Micro components: `session`, `request` or `context`.
-For example, the link: `http://mysite.com/about/index.html?language=fr`, will use the French localization for displaying the `about/index.html` page.
+  - `intercept` - declares a parameter with a name defined by the user: `locale` in this case, parameter that can be transmitted through any of these Micro components: `session`, `request` or `context`.
+For example, the links: `http://mysite.com/about/index.html?locale=fr`or `http://mysite.com/about/index.html?locale=fr_FR`, will use the French  `language_Country` localization for displaying the `about/index.html` page.
   - `default_encoding` - the encoding used by the i18N extension.
 We encourage you to leave it as is: `utf-8`, respectively.
 Read more about encoding [here](http://en.wikipedia.org/wiki/UTF-8).
   - `resource_cache` - how many seconds the localization properties will be cached before reloading the definitions.
   - `base_names` - the location and name prefix for the properties files containing the translated text.
-With this configuration, Micro will load properties from the following files: `config/locales/messages_en.properties` for English, `config/locales/messages_de.properties` for German, and so on.
+With this configuration, Micro will load properties from the following files: `config/locales/messages_en.properties` or `config/locales/messages_en_GB.properties` for English, `config/locales/messages_de_DE.properties` for German, and so on.

+The properties file names contain a **language** and an optional **country** ISO code, allowing you to fine tune the translation; i.e. currencies, date format, etc.

 Second, verify that the `i18N` extension is required by your application.
 You can do that by simply adding few lines of code in the `config/application.bsh` startup controller.
 Example of enabling the `i18N` extension: